 You might wonder why the next photo is one of my surprising things to see in Nepal since I knew I was going on a trekking trip.
 Well, two reasons.
 No, three reasons.
 The first reason is that my itinerary listed a different trek.
 When I arrived at Kathmandu airport, I was checked into a different hotel and later went on an entirely different multi-day trek than I expected.
 The second reason is that our guides told us that the mountain view from Poon Hill is only visible about 25% of the time.
 When we arrived at the top of Poon Hill, sure enough, the fog was thick.
 After 20 minutes or so, the sky cleared and we were treated to this gorgeous view.
 The third reason is, heck, me trekking in Nepal?
 That surprised even me!

 Of course I knew sunsets occur daily in Nepal but I loved this scene in Pokhara, Nepal.
 Not only did dozens of people occupy the platform but I love how the blue boats and red outfit (especially) complement the gorgeous sky.
-The resolution of this photo is reduced (for page optimization) so please see the better quality one on Instagram.
+The resolution of this photo is reduced (for page optimization) so please see my better quality Nepal picture on Instagram.

 Speaking of views, I was astonished how gorgeous of a view I had on my return flight from Kathmandu airport.
 Is one of these peaks Mt.
 Everest?
 Let me know.
 McCool Travel tip: on flights between Kathmandu and points west (Europe, Africa, India, etc.), reserve a seat on the right side of the plane.